nylas/nylas-mail/CONTRIBUTING.md

 Thanks for checking out Mailspring!
 We'd love for you to contribute.
 Whether you're a first-time open source contributor or an experienced developer, there are ways you can help make Mailspring great:

 1. Grab an issue tagged with **[Help Wanted](https://github.com/Foundry376/Mailspring/labels/help%20wanted)** and dig in!
 We try to add context to these issues when adding the label so you know where to get started in the codebase.
-Be wary working on issues without the **Help Wanted** label - just because someone has created an issue doesn't mean we'll accept a pull request for it.
+Be wary of working on issues without the **Help Wanted** label - just because someone has created an issue doesn't mean we'll accept a pull request for it.
 See [Where to Contribute](#where-to-contribute) below for more information.

 2. Triage issues that haven't been addressed.
 With a large community of users on many platforms, we have trouble keeping up GitHub issues and moving the project forward at the same time.
 If you're good at testing and addressing issues, we'd love your help!